 Address: 5221 N. O'Connor Road, Suite 110E, Irving, Texas 75039

 Peaceful isn’t the first adjective that comes to mind when you think about New York.
 So it may seem a little odd to find a nude woman meditating in the middle of the Big Apple.
 American sculptor Paige Bradley put her name on the map with this 2004 bronze sculpture.

 The sculpture represents a naked woman meditating in the lotus position, with light radiating from cracks in her body.
 Expansion takes the meaning of enlightenment to a whole new level.

 Keep Portland Weird is a popular slogan in the Pacific Northwest.
 Perhaps that’s what sculptor Keith Jellum intended to when he made Transcendence.
 The sculpture portrays a huge metal salmon being thrown through the corner bricks of the South Park Restaurant in Portland.
 The 11-foot bronze sculpture is a reminder of Portland’s unique foodie culture.

 The peace sign is the standard symbol for pro-peace messages.
 That’s not the case outside the United Nations headquarters in New York.
-The Knotted Gun is a bronze sculpture depicted a giant Colt Python .357 Magnum revolver with a knotted barrel that points to the sky.
+The Knotted Gun is a bronze sculpture depicting a giant Colt Python .357 Magnum revolver with a knotted barrel pointing to the sky.
 Swedish sculptor Fredrik Reutersward created it after the death of John Lennon.
 It’s since been donated to the U.N. as a pro-peace symbol for world leaders.